My Favorite Recovery Drink: Bone Broth!

 Those who are open minded are beginning to fiddle with this, if even just a little, which is long overdue, yet in my experience, the approach is still met more often than not with doubt and judgment.

-Chilled on ice with salt on top… beyond delicious and just what I want.
+Chilled on ice with salt on top… beyond delicious and just what my body tells me it needs.

 Check out my recipe for bone broth, make up a batch while you sleep (read the recipe and you’ll see what I mean), keep some in the freezer and arm yourself to recover, rebuild and repair the way nature really intended.